ShubhadeepSadhukhan1993/fastSF/paper.md

 In the next section, we provide a brief description of the code.

 # Design of the Code
-First we present a sketch of the structure function computation for the velocity structure functions.
+In this section, we present a sketch of the structure function computation for the velocity structure functions.
 We employ vectorization and loops over $\boldsymbol{l}$, thus requiring three loops for 3D fields and two loops for 2D fields.
 In the following, we provide the algorithm for structure function computation for a 2D velocity field.

 **Pseudo-code**